-Inductions are an essential and unavoidable part of hiring new employees and familiarizing them with a new line of work, or particular organisation.
+Inductions are an essential and unavoidable part of hiring new employees and familiarising them with a new line of work, or particular organisation.
 An efficient and effective induction process can ensure new employees are up to speed and productive as quickly and safely as possible.
 Conducting these inductions as Online Inductions is a way of ensuring an efficient and effective quality process.
-Online Inductions may significantly cut down on the time, energy and cost employees or organizations spend on face-to-face inductions.
+Online Inductions may significantly cut down on the time, energy and cost employees or organisations spend on face-to-face inductions.
 Whilst increasing the results and information retained by the employee.

 To try a more time efficient and cost effective way of inducting workers click here, or trial with our free induction software.
 Don’t miss out on a quality induction experience for your workers!

 A majority of Induction processes require the same basic information when welcoming new employee’s (parts of which can be presented in an Online Induction and parts which require active interaction).
-Employee’s must familiarize themselves with:
+Employee’s must familiarise themselves with:

-- The organization and it’s policies (employer and employee rights and the terms and conditions of employment).
+- The organisation and it’s policies (employer and employee rights and the terms and conditions of employment).